wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.7.1 =
+* Compatibility fixes for WooCommerce Bookings and WooCommerce Composite Products
+* Fixed a typo in a function that caused a fatal error

+= 3.7 =
+* Added support for strings in different languages.
+Translated strings are not required to be in English (Requires WPML 3.3+)
+* Fixed a compatibility issue with WooCommerce Bookings: bookings in all languages showing on calendar (requires WooCommerce Bookings 1.8+)
+* Fixed a compatibility issue with WooCommerce Bookings: deleting a reservation did not delete translations too (requires WooCommerce Bookings 1.8+)
+* Fixed a PayPal checkout issue when multi-currency was enabled and the decimal separator was set to comma and thousands separator was set to dot
+* Fixed a compatibility issue with WooCommerce Product Addons: adding a second item for the same product added the first product again too
+* Bug fix: a slash character was missing the in product breadcrumb when the translated page slug was identical to the one in the default language
+* Bug fix: incorrect cost for the flat rate shipping was displayed in certain circumstances
+* Improved compatibility with Gravity Forms Product Addons for translating the cart data
+* Removed a deprecated hook used for the compatibility with WooCommerce Subscriptions
+* Bug fix: cart_widget.js code was loaded in places that it wasn't needed
+* Bug fix: in a specific case, the price in a secondary currency was not displayed correctly (the amount in the original currency was displayed)
+* Bug fix: content was disappearing when switching between the visual and text editors on the product translation editor
+* Bug fix: when using attributes that were numeric values a catchable fatal error was triggered

 = 3.6.11 =
 * Fixed one issue that was causing a fatal error when an older version WPML was used (3.1.9.7)